-Bare ground refers to land dominated by natural abiotic surfaces (e.g. bare soil, sand, rocks) with little to no natural vegetation cover (under 2 per cent).
+Bare ground refers to land dominated by natural abiotic surfaces (e.g. bare soil, sand, rocks), with little to no natural vegetation cover (under 2%).
 This includes areas periodically flooded by inland water (e.g. lake shores, riverbanks, salt flats).
 It excludes coastal areas affected by tidal saltwater.
-Deserts are good examples: the Sahara (Africa), the Gobi (Asia) and the Simpson (Australia), others are exposed rock surfaces, saltpans and areas covered with sand.
-See Figures 4.1.15 and 4.1.16.
+Deserts are good examples, such as the Sahara (Africa), the Gobi (Asia) and the Simpson (Australia).
+Other examples are exposed rock surfaces, saltpans and areas covered with sand (see Figures 4.1.15 and 4.1.16).

-4.1.15 Gobi Desert of remote Mongolia, a landscape devoid of vegetation
+4.1.15 The Gobi Desert of remote Mongolia, a landscape devoid of vegetation land.